notshi/dquery/readme.md

 ### Diplay list of Publishers reporting SDG Goals and Targets

-There are a couple of ways publishers can report these activities - via the `tag` or the `sector` element.
+There are a few ways publishers can report these activities by using the `tag`, `sector`, `transaction` and `result` element.
+We could combine them all, like we do with the complex COVID-19 query but here they are individually, in various ways, so it's easier to understand them with context.

 The following query will display publishers that report UN Sustainable Development Goals (SDG) and UN SDG Targets in the `tag` element.

-This query will also list the number of activities per publisher.
+This query will also list the publisher with the most number of activities.

 [View this query](http://d-portal.org/dquery/#select%20count(distinct%20aid)%20as%20%22Number%20of%20activities%22,%20pid%20as%20%22Publisher%22%0A%0Afrom%20xson%20where%20root='/iati-activities/iati-activity/tag'%20%0Aand%20xson-%3E%3E'@vocabulary'%20in%20('2','3')%0A%0Agroup%20by%202%0Aorder%20by%201%20desc%0A%0Alimit%201;%0A) on dQuery.